Frequently Asked Questions

-Most assignments get delivered electronically, so you probably wouldn’t require a DVD drive.
+Most assignments get delivered electronically, so you probably wouldn’t require an external drive.
 We have scanners and printers in the labs, and lots of other cameras and camcorders for check out.

 So it’s up to you.
 You can trade off time in the labs with the cost of a machine.
 There is a community in the labs that work with and help each other.
 You can bring a laptop into the labs as well as there is wireless in the whole building.

 How long before I start animating, or making a game, or shooting video?